Home > IELTS > Listening: Form Completion

 Form completion questions test your ability to understand main ideas/facts in a recording.

-Note: According to IELTS, Form completion, Note completion, Table completion, Flow-chart completion and Summary completion questions are all variations of the same question type.
+Note: Form completion, Note completion, Table completion, Flow-chart completion and Summary completion questions are variations of the same question type.
 They all require you to fill in gaps in an outline of part or all of the recording.

 Here are some key points about Form completion questions: